nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Future Implementation**
 - Allow user to input duration of lesson(in hours) to replace end date time
 - JARVIS will calculate the end date time for user based on the given start date time and duration
-- Helps to shorten the command required to be typed
+- Helps to shorten the command required to be typed as lessons are likely to end on the same day

-The following sequence diagram shows what happens when the AddMasteryCheckCommand is executed upon a successful command.
+The following sequence diagram shows what happens when the `AddMasteryCheckCommand` is executed upon a successful command.

 <img src="images/AddMasteryCheckSequenceDiagram.png" width="550"/>

-What is not shown in the above sequence diagram are:

-1. how `AddMasteryCheckCommand` creates a `MasteryCheck` object with students when `AddMasteryCheckCommandParser` returns parses student indexes
-2. considerations when a `MasteryCheck` object is created but not added to `Model`

-`AddMasteryCheckCommand` will get the students involved in the `MasteryCheck` via indexing of the `lastShownList`.
+- `AddMasteryCheckCommand` will get the students involved in the `MasteryCheck` via indexing of the `lastShownList`.
+If no `Student` are found based on the index, `CommandException` will be thrown, stating invalid student index.

-After a `MasteryCheck` object is created, `Model` will check if there already exists a `MasteryCheck` in the current `LessonBook` with the same identity fields.
+- After a `MasteryCheck` object is created, `Model` will check if there already exists a `MasteryCheck` in the current `LessonBook` with the same identity fields. `CommandException` will be thrown, stating duplicate Mastery Check.
-`Model` will also check with existing `Lessons` if there will be a clash in `TimePeriod`.
-This serves as a reminder to the user that there is already another lesson at that time.
+- `Model` will also check with existing `Lessons` if there will be a clash in `TimePeriod`.
+This serves as a reminder to the user that there is already another lesson at that time slot. `CommandException` will be thrown, stating clash in timeslot.

 The above explanation is also applicable to adding consultation and studio lessons.
 They are similar apart from:
-1. the different naming(`AddConsultCommandParser`, `AddStudioCommandParser`, etc instead of `AddMasteryCheckParser`)
+1. the different naming(`AddConsultCommandParser`, `AddStudioCommandParser` etc instead of `AddMasteryCheckParser`)
 2. for `Studio`, all `Student` currently in the `StudentBook` instead of `FilteredStudentList` will be used to create `LessonAttendance` and `LessonNotes`
    1. Studio are tutorials and all students are expected to attend.
-Should any student not attend, the user can simply mark the student as absent.
    2. As a result, adding a Studio command does not require user to input student indexes.